-Quaker BioVentures is a venture capital firm investing in life science companies.
-The firm leads investments across the spectrum of the life science industry, including biopharmaceuticals, medical devices, human diagnostics, specialty pharmaceuticals, and healthcare services.
-Quaker BioVentures invests in companies at all stages of development, from early stage start-ups to public companies.
-Founded in 2003, the firm is currently investing Quaker BioVentures II, a $420 million fund formed in 2007.
-Quaker BioVentures manages over $700 million in committed capital.
+Quaker BioVentures is a venture capital firm focused on investing in life science companies.
+Established in 2003, the firm engages in investments across various sectors of the life science industry, including biopharmaceuticals, medical devices, human diagnostics, specialty pharmaceuticals, and healthcare services.
+Quaker BioVentures supports companies at all stages of development, from early-stage start-ups to established public entities.
+The firm is currently deploying capital from Quaker BioVentures II, a $420 million fund launched in 2007, and manages over $700 million in committed capital.

 Neuronetics